macs30200-s22/replication-materials-sudhamshow/README.md

 If you found the data or code in this repository useful and are reusing it, I would appreciate it if you mentioned the source as
-[Zenodo DOI](https://doi.org/10.5281/zenodo.6501966) (see the "Cite as" section on our Zenodo page for more details).
+[Zenodo DOI](https://doi.org/10.5281/zenodo.6501966) (see the "Cite as" section on my Zenodo page for more details).